qerty2006/qerty2006.github.io/_posts/2025-2-3-modelschange.markdown

 - **Philosophy**: Cantor's ideas have sparked debates about the nature of infinity and its implications for our understanding of reality.
 - **Physics**: The concept of infinity is crucial in theories like quantum mechanics and cosmology, where infinite series and sets are used to model complex phenomena.

-Cantor's innovative perspective on infinity not only expanded our mathematical toolkit but also challenged traditional philosophical views, demonstrating how changing our perspective on fundamental concepts can unlock new possibilities in mathematics and beyond.

 ## Removing Geometric Axioms: What Happens When Geometry Goes Non-Euclidean?